 -

-Find out where is the second largest city of your country and share the link with the supervisor.
+Find out where the second largest city of your country is and share the link with the supervisor.

 -

-Find out where is the largest lake in your country and share the link with your supervisor.
+Find out where the largest lake in your country is and share the link with your supervisor.

-11.1.
+10.1.
 Learn about free software

 -